hackclubnmit/hackclub/workshops/discord_chatbot/README.md

 ![add bot](https://cloud-9x2pb85rb.vercel.app/screenshot3.png)

-If you get any formation like this, click on "yes, do it".
+If you get any popup like this, click on "yes, do it".

 ![confirm bot](https://cloud-9x2pb85rb.vercel.app/screenshot4.png)